Update your ITIS rate

 You can claim a tax allowance if you have a dependant child.
 If you are paying for child care to a registered provider you can also claim a deduction.

 Childcare tax relief

-If you're married or in a civil partnership and you separate (ie you are living separate lives), then you must let us know in writing.
+If you're married or in a civil partnership and you separate (ie you are living separate lives), then you must let us know.

 You'll only be taxed on your own income from the date of separation.